Zaid-Ajaj/fable-getting-started/README.md

  - [Node.js](https://nodejs.org/en/) 10.0+

 ### Windows
-In the main folder runn the following commands.
+In the main folder run the following commands.

 for compiling the project
 ```